eclipse-hono/hono/site/documentation/content/admin-guide/monitoring-tracing-config.md

 {{% warning title="Failure to start" %}}
-The component/service will fail to start if neither the secure not the insecure server have been configured properly.
+The component/service will fail to start if neither the secure nor the insecure server have been configured properly.
 {{% /warning %}}

 ## Tracing